 So purely for completeness, our grammatically accurate version should read:

 - To operate correctly, your computer should only have compatible software installed.

-Arguably, even with little knowledge of English grammar, most adult fluent English-speaking readers could detect what is wrong with the previous example sentence purely through listening to the sentence and using previous experience, and therefore, know how to correct the problem.
+Arguably, even without a good knowledge of English grammar, most adult fluent English-speaking readers could detect what is wrong with the previous example sentence.

 Creating Short, Snappy Sentences

 A longer sentence is not necessarily a better choice to make your point.
 Sometimes, a short, direct sentence excels.
 You may want to:

 - Devise a slogan, and so on ...

 ... and therefore are seeking to create a written or spoken "thought" that may not have all of the components of a formal (grammatically correct) sentence.
 In such instances, don't be afraid to push the boundaries in terms of how you think you should or should not form your sentences.